StellrVR/stellrs-asl-combo-gestures/README.md

 *Note: Not every avatar's hands will look nice with this package, so you will need to adjust the animations accordingly to your avatar.*

-(Some animations and setup script made by SaikoArt_Finn) (https://saikoartfinn.gumroad.com/l/lbSUY)
+(Some animations and setup script for the animator controller made by SaikoArt_Finn) (https://saikoartfinn.gumroad.com/l/lbSUY)